contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 What CBS replaces

-CBS replaces three federal consumption taxes:
+CBS replaces two federal consumption contributions:

 • PIS (Social Integration Program) — currently 0.65% (cumulative) or 1.65% (non-cumulative)